Frequently asked questions

 At the DHE Group, we use premium parts and raw materials in the manufacture of our cafe blinds and offer a five-year guarantee that covers parts and labour.

 When can you install my blinds?

 Your blinds can usually be installed within five days of your check measure.

 Do I need to do any preparation before installation?

 The DHE group pride itself on excellent customer service so we make dealing with us easy and stressfree.
 Providing we have clear access to your outdoor area, we take care of everything from the initial measure and installation, through to testing and cleaning up, so you can just relax and enjoy your new blinds.

 How long does installation take?

 Installation times vary depending on the type, number and size of the blinds being fitted.
 On average it takes between 1 ½ to 2 hours to install and test each blind.

 Can I leave my blinds down during high winds and stormy conditions?

-Although our outdoor blinds are a great way to break up wind and give you a calmer outdoor area, they are not recommended to be put down during very windy conditions.
-We dont include wind damage as part of our warranty, as we always recommend our customers to put the outdoor blinds up during these conditions.
+Although our outdoor blinds are a great way to break up the wind and give you a calmer outdoor area, they are not recommended to be put down during very windy conditions.
+However, we don’t include wind damage as part of our warranty, as we always recommend our customers put the outdoor blinds up during these conditions.